Six-man football

-Six-man football is a variant of gridiron football played with six players per team, instead of the standard eleven.
+Six-man football is a variant of gridiron football played with six players per team, instead of the standard 11.
 It is generally played by high schools in rural areas of the United States and Canada.

 History

 Six-man football was developed in 1934 by Stephen Epler in Chester, Nebraska, as an alternative means for small high schools to field a football team during the Great Depression.
-The first game was played on Thursday, September 27, 1934, at the Hebron, Nebraska Athletic Gridiron, with a crowd of almost 1000 watching.
+The first game was played on Thursday, September 27, 1934, at the Hebron, Nebraska, Athletic Gridiron, with a crowd of almost 1000 watching.
 This game was played so that coaches all over Kansas and Nebraska could see if they wanted to try this new game of six-man.
 The two teams playing in the game were the combined team from Hardy-Chester ("Hard-Chests") and a combined team from Belvidere-Alexandria ("Belvalex").
-The two teams had two weeks to practice prior to this game; the two teams played to a 19-19 tie.
+The two teams had two weeks to practice prior to this game; they played to a 19-19 tie.
 After that night, rules for the game were distributed to about 60,000 coaches in the United States.

 On October 5, 1940, Windham High School from Windham, Ohio, defeated Stamford Collegiate of Niagara Falls, Ontario, 39-1 in the first international six-man football game.